 Watch Stepping Up on Parental Leave, a frank and useful conversation with Philip Vivian of Bates Smart, Zoë King of Cox and Richard Sucksmith of John Wardle Architects – includes bonus footage from the conversation after the event.

 There are plenty of great resources out there with advice and information on transitioning to flexible work.
-Here are a few of our favourite informative and thought-provoking articles, podcasts and websites.
+Here are a few of our favourite informative and thought-provoking articles, podcasts and websites, as well as the suite of Stepping Up resources.

 How to create an effective flex policy